elijah629/redditlang/RedditLang Spec.md

 ## Blocks

-- Blocks are created with squirly brackets
+- Blocks are created with curly braces

 ```r
 { # This is a block